Our new Governing Board came into office on 25th April, 2022 when the Village Schools Partnership formed into a federation of schools.

 I joined the Flying Start Federation Board of Governors as a parent governor as my daughter is a member of Parkham Primary School.
 I currently live and work in Parkham.
 I feel that being a part of the Board will allow me to help to develop the school and the education that it provides for the children.

-Emma MCGuire Co-opted Governor
+Emma MCGuire Associate Member

 I joined Woolsery Primary School Board of Governors as a Parent Governor and have two daughters that attend the school.
 I am thrilled to be continuing as part of the Village Schools Partnership Governing board.
 I have been a teacher in primary schools for over 15 years and am passionate about working collaboratively to equip our children with the skills and opportunities they need to become lifelong learners.